razee-io/Razee/README.md

       </tr>
       </tbody>
       </table>
-   2. Create the configmap and cluster in your cluster.
+   2. Create the configmap and secret in your cluster.

       ```bash
       kubectl apply -f configmap.yaml